TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 .. tlo-config:: additionalHeaders

-   :Data type: numerically indexed array of "http header entries".
+   :Data type: numerically indexed array of "HTTP header entries".

    By means of `config.additionalHeaders` as series of additional http headers can be configured.
 An entry has the following structure: